Brown Building (Manhattan): History

-A survivor of this incident indicated that there had been a blue glow coming from a bin under a table where 120 layers of fabric had just been stacked prior to cutting.
+A survivor of the disaster stated that there had been a blue glow coming from a bin under a table where 120 layers of fabric had just been stacked prior to cutting.
 Fire rose from the bin, ignited the tissue paper templates hung from the ceiling, and spread across the room.
 Once ignited, the tissue paper floated off haphazardly from table to table, setting off fires as it went.
-Many people died during the fire, some from inhaling thick smoke or from being burned in the fire.
-Others died because they jumped out the building's windows to escape the flames – the interior stairs were blocked and the elevators stopped functioning properly because of the heat.
-Workers piled up at the entrance of the stairway because the stairway (which had no landing) was too dark for one to see his or her way down the steps.
-In the panic during the fire many people were crushed to death from behind while workers were attempting to get through the locked doors.
-As for the elevators, the owners and their family went into the elevator, which only could have held twelve people and escaped the building.
-In request of the owner, they told the elevator operator to send the elevator back up; however, by the time the elevator made its way back, the fire was fully engaged on the eighth floor and quickly spreading to the ninth.
-This had forced the workers to jump out the windows and jump into the elevator shaft that was nine stories down.
-Although there was the option of using the fire escape to get out of the burning building, few managed to escape this way.
-With many workers going through the fire escape, the fire escape eventually collapsed.
-Prior to the fire escape collapsing, people still could not make it to the ground safely, because the ladder from the fire escape did not reach the ground, nor was it close enough for people to jump down, which led to many more deaths.
+Many people died directly from the fire from inhaling thick smoke or from being burned by the flames.
+Others died because they jumped out the building's windows to escape the flames, since the elevators stopped functioning properly because of the heat and the stairway was blocked.
+Workers piled up at the entrance of the stairway because the stairway, which had no landing, was too dark for one to see his or her way down the steps.
+In the panic, many people were crushed to death from behind while attempting to get through locked doors.
+As for the elevators, the owners and their family members, who were present, used the elevator, which only could have held twelve people, and escaped the building.
+Initially, the owner instructed the elevator operator not to send the elevator back up; by the time the elevator was sent back up, the fire had fully engulfed the eighth floor and was quickly spreading to the ninth.
+This caused panicked workers to jump out the windows or to jump down the nine-story elevator shaft.
+Although there was an additional external fire escape to evacuate the building, few managed to safely exit this way.
+The load of escaping workers using the fire escape eventually caused it to collapse.
+Prior to the fire escape’s collapse, people still could not make it to the ground safely, since the fire escape ladder did not reach the ground and was not close enough for people to safely jump down, which led to many more deaths.